Turkish language: Language reform and modern Turkish

 After the foundation of the modern state of Turkey and the script reform, the Turkish Language Association (TDK) was established in 1932 under the patronage of Mustafa Kemal Atatürk, with the aim of conducting research on Turkish.
 One of the tasks of the newly established association was to initiate a language reform to replace loanwords of Arabic and Persian origins with Turkish equivalents.
 (Note: See Lewis (2002) for a thorough treatment of the Turkish language reform.)
 By banning the usage of imported words in the press, the association succeeded in removing several hundred foreign words from the language.
 While most of the words introduced to the language by the TDK were newly derived from Turkic roots, it also opted for reviving Old Turkish words which had not been used for centuries.
 In 1935, the TDK published a bilingual Ottoman-Turkish/Pure Turkish dictionary that documents the results of the language reform.

 Owing to this sudden change in the language, older and younger people in Turkey started to differ in their vocabularies.
 While the generations born before the 1940s tend to use the older terms of Arabic and Persian origins, the younger generations favor new expressions.
 It is considered particularly ironic that Atatürk himself, in his lengthy speech to the new Parliament in 1927, used the formal style of Ottoman Turkish that had been common at the time amongst statesmen and the educated strata of society in the setting of formal speeches and documents.
 After the language reform, the Turkish education system discontinued the teaching of literary Ottoman Turkish, and over time the speaking and writing ability of society atrophied to the point that later generations of Turkish speakers would perceive the speech as sounding so alien that it had to be "translated" three times into modern Turkish: first in 1963, again in 1986, and most recently in 1995.
 (Note: See Lewis (2002), pages 2-3.
 For the first two translations.
 For the third, see Bedi Yazıcı.)

 The past few decades have seen the continuing work of the TDK to coin new Turkish words to express new concepts and technologies as they enter the language, mostly from English.
 Many of these new words, particularly information technology terms, have received widespread acceptance.
 However, the TDK is occasionally criticized for coining words which sound contrived and artificial.
-Some earlier changes—such as Turkic bölem to replace Arabic fırka, 'political party'—also failed to meet with popular approval (the Arabic loanword fırka has been replaced by the French loanword parti).
-Some words restored from Old Turkic have taken on specialized meanings; for example betik (originally meaning 'book') is now used to mean 'script' in computer science while the Arabic loanword kitap remains for 'book' in Turkish.
+Some earlier changes—such as Turkic bölem to replace the Arabic-derived fırka, ("political party")—also failed to meet with popular approval (the Arabic loanword fırka has been replaced by the French loanword parti).

 Some examples of modern Turkish words and the old loanwords are: